jorgebucaran/hyperapp/docs/core.md

 #### Custom Events

-To create custom events, use the [emit(event, data)](/docs/api.md#emit) function which is passed as the last argument to actions/events.
+To create custom events, use the [emit(event, data)](/docs/api.md#emit) function.
+This function is passed as the last argument to actions/events.

 ```jsx
 app({